More on Antidepressants

 Paroxetine may cause a significant weight increase, sertraline may cause modest but nonsignificant weight increase with long-term treatment15.

-Of the SSRIs, paroxetine may be responsible for the highest amounts of weight gain9.
+Of the SSRIs, paroxetine may be responsible for the highest risk of weight gain9.

 Sertraline is generally associated with a small degree of weight loss in the acute phase of treatment.

-Fluoxetine has the most potent appetite suppressing effects and may cause modest but nonsignificant weight decrease15.
+Fluoxetine has potent appetite suppressing effects and may cause modest but nonsignificant weight decrease15.

 Sertraline and fluoxetine are more frequently associated with diarrhea due to their greater specificity for serotonin receptors, while paroxetine has a lower incidence because of its antimuscarinic effects.
 Recently, sertraline has been shown to cause statistically significantly more diarrhea than other SSRIs7.